 - Area Agencies on Aging and County Mental Health/Mental Retardation offices

 - Centers for Independent Living

 What is the Deadline to Register to Vote?

-In accordance with the Pennsylvania Voter Registration Act, the deadline for voter registration is thirty (30) days prior to each election, with the following exceptions:
+In accordance with Pennsylvania law, the deadline for voter registration is fifteen (15) days prior to each election.
+POSTMARKS DO NOT COUNT.

 Voter registration reopens the day following any primary or election.

 Important: To vote in primary elections, a voter would need to be registered with either the Democratic or Republican party.
 The only exception to this rule is if there would be a constitutional amendment or ballot question on the ballot which would be able to be voted on by all registered voters.

 Once the registration application is processed, each voter will receive a voter registration card in the mail which will notate the location of their polling place.

 Change of Party, Name and/or Address